New Azure Active Directory Features

 It’s important to remember that AAD Connect does absolutely nothing to assist with licensing your users once their accounts are copied into Azure AD.
 You still need to go into the Azure or Office 365 portal and manage the licensing yourself.
 In large organizations, this can be a considerable undertaking.

-If that is what you’re looking for then this post from fellow MCM/MVP Chris Goosen will get you started on a PowerShell-based automation solution for your Office 365 licensing tasks.
+Additionally, fellow MCM/MVP Chris Goosen provides helpful information on getting you started on a PowerShell-based automation solution for your Office 365 licensing tasks.